 For our current clients:

-- The U.S. Bankruptcy Court in the San Jose Federal Building is closed, but the judges are continuing to hold telephonic hearings (which we participate in, as necessary), and we continue to be able to electronically file documents with the court.
+- The U.S. Bankruptcy Court in the San Jose Federal Building is closed, but the judges are continuing to hold telephonic hearings (which we participate in, as necessary), and we continue to be able to electronically file documents with the court, including filing new cases.

 - The Chapter 13 Trustee (Devin Derham-Burk) is performing only the most vital functions, with reduced on-site staffing.
-Her staff is not able to answer the phone lines at this time.
+Her staff has only a limited ability to answer their phone lines at this time.
 If you have a question for the Trustee’s office, please ask us your question by email, so we can find the answer for you.

 Although our physical office is closed, we are gearing up quickly to be fairly functional on a remote basis.
-Here are some of the things we can and cannot do:
+Here are some of the things we can do at this time:

 - You can email to us at office@GoldAndHammes.com

-- We hope to use Zoom for video meetings, as well.
+- We have started to use Zoom for video meetings, as well.
 If you are not familiar with Zoom, we invite you to Google it and you’ll find that it is widely used by big companies and government agencies so that people who are at different locations can more effectively communicate and make decisions together.
-We could share documents on the screen and notate them.
+We can share documents on the screen and notate them.
 This helps us explain options that are available for you.
-The only problem is that you appear to need to download a free application in order for us to use it together.
+The only problem is that you seem to need to download a free application in order for us to use it together.
 We urge you to check it out.

 - For more details on how to join a Zoom meeting, click here.

-- We are able to receive paystubs or other documents from you by email.
+- We are able to receive copies of paystubs, tax returns, bills, and other documents from you by email (preferred) or by text.

 If you are not currently our client but are wondering if bankruptcy could help you, please do not hesitate to contact us: